takugian/quick-tutorials-with-aws/apigatewayv2/apigatewayhttpwebsocketlambda/apigatewayhttpwebsocketmock/README.md

 # apigatewayhttpwebsocketmock

-This project creates:
-- A websocket API Gateway;
-    - $default route mocked;
-    - $connect route mocked;
-    - $disconnect route mocked;
+This project creates a WebSocket API Gateway integrated to a mocked backend.

 ## How to invoke